Big Hit Eludes Emeralds in Salem Series Opener

 July 27, 2019 - Northwest League (NWL) - Eugene Emeralds News Release

-EUGENE, OR - After an early home run in the 4th inning, the Emeralds' offense sputtered down the stretch in a 3-2 loss at the hands of the Salem-Keizer Volcanoes in front of 2,169 at Volcanoes Stadium.
+After an early home run in the fourth inning, the Emeralds' offense sputtered down the stretch in a 3-2 loss at the hands of the Salem-Keizer Volcanoes in front of 2,169 at Volcanoes Stadium

 The early innings set the tone for the remainder of the game, as both teams put multiple runners on base in the first two innings, failing to score amidst many chances off starting pitchers Chris Clarke of Eugene and Kervin Castro of the Volcanoes.
 The 4th inning would prove to be the only frame with runs coming across the board.